Enriched functor categories for functor calculus: Enriched categories

 \end{definition}

 In particularly nice cases, a $\V$-enriched category interacts nicely with the monoidal category $\V$ via tensor and cotensor functors, generalizing features of the closed monoidal structure on $\V$.
-We begin with the notion of a tensor functor, which inputs an object of $\D$ and an object of $\V$ and outputs another object of $\D$.
+We begin with the notion of a tensor functor, which associates to an object of $\D$ and an object of $\V$ another object of $\D$.

 \begin{definition} \cite[3.7.2]{riehl2} A $\V$-category $\D$ is \emph{tensored over} $\V$ if there exists a $\V$-functor